-57.7% of the resident workers in the Northern Tasmania Region have qualifications, compared to 59.9% for Tasmania.
+57.7% of the resident workers (All industries) in the Northern Tasmania Region have qualifications, compared to 59.9% for Tasmania.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.